Does Love Surpass Doctrine?

 Fundamentally, Preaching is Based in Relationships

-To work in the service of God to preach the gospel in all the world and to visit the widows and fatherless in their affliction is fundamentally about relationship, then about doctrine.
+To work in the service of God to preach the gospel in all the world and to visit the widows and fatherless in their affliction is fundamentally about relationship.
 Conversion is not a function of the bare Word of God, no matter how much you want it to be.

-It is a function of relationship.
-Of the believer introducing the unbeliever to God and then facilitating that to the extent required whilst being careful to get out of the way whilst God works with the individual.
+Conversion is a function of relationship.
+Of the believer introducing the unbeliever to God.
+Then the we might facilitate that relationship to some extent whilst being careful to get out of the way whilst God works with the individual.
 It is not my role to impose every nuance of my understanding on another, but merely to be the vessel who teaches the other to engage with God and learn for themselves.

 Did Phillip Preach Doctrine?